-SEJournal Online is the digital news magazine of the Society of Environmental Journalists, relaunched online in 2016 to provide more information in a format that’s faster, free to all, and easier to search and share.
-Read the latest from SEJournal Online.
-To subscribe to the e-newsletter, click here.
+SEJournal is the digital news magazine of the Society of Environmental Journalists, providing information and insight in a format that’s fast, free, and easy to search and share.
+Read the latest from SEJournal.
+To subscribe to the email newsletter, click here.

-- Reporter's Toolbox: focusing on the world of data journalism
+- Reporter's Toolbox: how-to guide for the world of data journalism

 - Backgrounders: getting ahead on emerging developments

-- BookShelf: environmental book reviews and Between the Lines interviews with authors
+- BookShelf: environmental book reviews and occasional interviews with authors

-- EJ Academy: environmental journalism research and teaching techniques
+- EJ Academy: environmental journalism teaching and research techniques

-- EJ InSight: exploring the cutting edge of visual journalism on the environment
+- EJ InSight: the cutting edge of visual journalism on the environment

-- Environmental Justice: bringing attention to how environmental racism is woven into the fabric of the environment beat (launching summer 2023)
+- Voices of Environmental Justice: how environmental inequity is woven into the fabric of the environment beat

-- Features: range of environmentally related topics in a variety of formats
+- Features: environmentally related topics in a variety of formats

 - FEJ StoryLog: reports from grantees of SEJ's Fund for Environmental Journalism